niyrme/switch-microcontroller-scripts/README.md

 		- X menu:
 			- Map tile position: Row 2 Col 1
 			- Bag tile position: Row 1 Col 3
+- `darkrai` for Darkrai
+	- Requirements: Stand in front of Darkrai
 - `legendary` for Dialga/Palkia
 	- Requirements: Stand in front of Legendary
 - `pixie` for Uxie and Azelf